 Under Maryland law, pets are considered property, in the same category as a piece of furniture or vehicle.
 If your pet was owned prior to the marriage, then the pre-marital owner will retain the pet in the divorce.
 If a pet was acquired during the marriage, then it is marital property, which is subject to equitable distribution in Maryland.
 Equitable distribution means that property is allocated fairly, depending on several facts and circumstances that the Court must consider.

-It is always preferable to come to an agreement on their own over who gets to keep the pet.
+It is always preferable when parties come to an agreement on their own over who gets to keep the pet.
 In a Marital Settlement Agreement, ex-spouses can work out pet access, payment of pet-related expenses including medical bills, food, training, and boarding.

 Child Custody Plays a Role